 Viruses are much smaller than either bacteria or fungal spores and so are the “acid test”.
 Some brands of HEPA air purifier are very effective at removing viruses from the air.
 As the EPA points out, however, this does not guarantee that someone will not catch the virus as they may breathe infected air in before it gets anywhere near the air purifier.
 Nonetheless, there is evidence that air purifiers do reduce transmissibility of viruses from person-to-person.
 Please see this post for further discussion.

 UV light can destroy a percentage of all viruses and bacteria in the air.
-The problem is the dimensions of a UV air purifier and speed of flow of air through the purifier limits the number of viruses and bacteria that are irradiated for long enough to damage them-please see this post.
+The problem is the dimensions of a UV air purifier and speed of flow of air through the purifier limits the number of viruses and bacteria that are irradiated for long enough to damage them-please see this article-“.

 Control Mechanisms for Air Purifiers

 The control mechanism is not as important factor in how air purifiers work as you may think.
 Ideally you simply want a mode where if it is supplied by electricity it will come on.
 You then leave it plugged into the smart plug on the setting that is needed to purify the air in your room.
 Then program the plug via the smart home system to switch on at least 45 minutes before you will be in the room.
 It is fairly pointless having a remote control because it needs to be on for 45 minutes before you even step into the room as it takes this long for the particle count in the room to drop.

 You may think that you should buy an air purifier with an inbuilt sensor but for several reasons this is not a good idea – the reasons given in this post.